Madidi titi monkey: Description

 The Madidi titi has orange-brown fur, a characteristic golden crown, a white tip to its tail, and dark red hands and feet.
 Like other titis, it is monogamous, mating for life.
 A pair maintains a territory against rival pairs primarily through territorial calling.
 The male usually carries the infants until they can survive on their own.

+Madidi titis rest during 61% of the day.

 Discovery

-British biologist Robert Wallace of the Wildlife Conservation Society and the Bolivian biologist Humberto Gómez first spotted the monkey in 2000 when they were studying the animals of Madidi National Park.
-It became the first primate species to have been discovered in Bolivia in the last 60 years when it was given status as a new species in 2006 after years of studies.
+British biologist Robert Wallace of the Wildlife Conservation Society and the Bolivian biologist Humberto Gómez first spotted the monkey in 2000 when studying the animals of Madidi National Park.
+It became the first primate species discovered in Bolivia in the last 60 years when it was recognized as a new species in 2006.
 The field expedition team, consisting of Annika M. Felton, Adam Felton, and Ernesto Cáceres, were the first researchers to film and record this species, previously unknown to science.
 Rather than choosing a name themselves, Wallace, his team, and WCS auctioned off the naming rights to raise funds for FUNDESNAP (Fundación para el Desarrollo del Sistema Nacional de Áreas Protegidas), the nonprofit organization that maintains Madidi National Park.
-The online casino GoldenPalace.com, one of over a dozen bidders, paid US$650,000 to have the species named after them.
+The online casino GoldenPalace.com, one of over a dozen bidders, paid US$650,000 to have the species named after it.